The pivot in many plotlines is the Reveal. A character is revealed as another character's mother

 - In short, Sanderson will blindside you with something.

 - The Sword of Shannara has an important reveal in the denouement that completely changes the way the reader will see the whole story.
 At the beginning of the story, Allanon tells Shea Ohmsford, the last living direct descendant of the great Elven hero-king Jerle Shannara, that he, Shea, must go on a quest to regain the legendary Sword of Shannara, which only he can wield against the Warlock Lord, the evil wizard whom King Jerle defeated with the Sword centuries earlier.
 After Shea has killed the Warlock Lord with the Sword, thereby saving the world, Allanon reveals to Shea that Jerle failed, which, in retrospect, was completely obvious, for, as Allanon points out, had Jerle succeeded, he would have killed the Warlock Lord, as Shea did.
 In fact, however, Jerle did not really understand the magic of the Sword, or accept how it worked, and so he was only able to weaken the Warlock Lord, not kill him.
 It's a great moment, again, because it both makes perfect sense in retrospect, even though most readers will not see it coming, and explains just why Allanon was so secretive all along.

-- Airframe involves the investigation of a strange incident aboard a flight by one of their planes.
-The pilot was one of the best in the industry, and the question that keeps coming up is how could he have screwed up a simple, routine issue that had come so thoroughly? the answer: He didn't, he wasn't even in the pilot's seat when it happened.
+- Airframe involves the investigation of a strange incident during a flight by one of their passenger planes.
+The pilot was one of the best in the industry, and the question that keeps coming up is how could he have screwed up a simple, routine issue that he had handled properly before?
+The answer: He didn't.
+He wasn't even in the pilot's seat when it happened.
 He'd let his son, who was also a pilot, but wasn't qualified for that aircraft type, take over, and he caused the problem through lack of experience.